kleisauke/libvips/README.md

 If available, libvips adds support for text rendering.
 You need the package pangocairo in `pkg-config --list-all`.

-### orc-0.4

-If available, vips will accelerate some operations with this run-time compiler.

 ### matio

 If available, vips can load images from Matlab save files.